 According to Ovo Energy, the average gas bill for hot water from a condensing boiler is £550 per year while electric storage heaters cost £900.

-For non-storage heaters, that is an electric system that consumes electricity during peak hours, the cost rises to an eye-watering £1950 per year.
+For non-storage heaters, such as an electric system that consumes electricity during peak hours, the cost rises to an eye-watering £1950 per year.

 We feel that a consumer living in a 3-bed home and switching from electric storage to gas should be able to save up to £500 per year.